shazChaudhry/docker-elastic/README.md

 **Testing**
 * Wait until all stack services are up and running
 * Run jenkins container on one of the Docker Swarm node as follows:
-  * `docker run -d --rm --name jenkins -p 8080:8080 --log-driver=gelf --log-opt gelf-address=udp://node1:12201 -v /var/run/docker.sock:/var/run/docker.sock jenkinsci/jenkins`
+  * `docker run -d --rm --name jenkins -p 8080:8080 --log-driver=gelf --log-opt gelf-address=udp://node1:12201  jenkinsci/jenkins`
-    * Note that _`--log-driver=gelf --log-opt gelf-address=udp://node1:12201`_ send container output to Elastic stack
+    * Note that _`--log-driver=gelf --log-opt gelf-address=udp://node1:12201`_ sends container output to Elastic stack
 * Login at `http://node1:5601` _(Kibana)_  which should show Management tab
   * username = `elastic`
   * password = `changeme`